NPol-noVA/naya-oop-basics/README.md

 ✓ each required files have been finished and pushed to GitHub.
 ✓ The project runs without errors.

-If you're using GitHub, though, I recommend keeping the Markdown checkboxes (- [ ] and - [x]) because GitHub renders them as interactive checklists.

 ## handling errors